nmslib/nmslib/README.md

 Non-Metric Space Library
 =================

 Authors: Bilegsaikhan Naidan, Leonid Boytsov.
+Leo(nid) Boytsov is a maintainer.

 Copyright (c) 2010--2013

 Detailed documentation will appear shortly.
 Some underlying principles and motivation are described in our "engineering" paper: